zhane123/zhane123/README.md

 Web Developer and Designer
 --------------------------

-I've been learning to code for 5 years, after completing a bootcamp in 2022, i'm really passionate about full stack development
+I've been learning to code for 5 years, after completing a bootcamp in 2022, i'm really passionate about full stack development.

 * 🌍  I'm based in United Kingdom
 * ✉️  You can contact me at [zhanesimpson@yahoo.co.uk](mailto:zhanesimpson@yahoo.co.uk)